apache/clerezza/site/readme.txt

 - change the site as needed, do not create pages ending with /, create a page ending with /index instead, the entry page is http://localhost:8080/index (you may open http://localhost:8080/tools/editor with firefox to edit it)

-- commit the changed graph.nt to subversion
+- commit the changed graph.nt to version control

-- execute the deploy.sh script
+- execute the deploy.sh script (this requires a unix style system and will typically take several minutes)